-New riders should be extra cautious when they encounter rises since they can throw your balance off or be deceptive in their size.
+New riders should be extra cautious when encountering rises since they can throw your balance off or be deceptive in size.
 Once you drive over a few of these, it won’t be a big deal at all.

 Watch Your Hoverboard Speed

 Obviously the faster you go, the more careful you should be.
 That’s true of all vehicles.
 Most hoverboards only go about 10 MPH, but that is enough to cause injury.
 On some models, when you hit top speed, you will hear a beep.
 This lets you know that you are reaching maximum velocity and should slow down.
 Bending your knees will give you more control when going fast.

 Even if you are a seasoned hoverboard rider, accidents happen.
 It’s important to be safe and wear safety gear that will protect you from a fall.
 Wearing a helmet, wrist guards, and some knee and elbow pads are a smart idea.
 You can’t ride your hoverboard if you are in the hospital.